-During the three months ended March 31, 2018, the REIT acquired eight office properties for a total of \$296.6 million.
+During the nine months ended September 30, 2018, the REIT acquired nine office properties for a total of \$498.5 million.

-On February 1, 2018, the REIT acquired a wholly-owned interest in a 379,903 square foot, 31-story office building located at 20 South Clark Street, in downtown Chicago, IL, for a purchase price of U.S. \$85.6 million ("20 South Clark").
-This building was 84% occupied on acquisition with a weighted average lease term of 5.0 years and is located in Chicago's downtown 'central Loop' submarket, surrounded by the city's legal, government and financial centres.
-This is the REIT's first acquisition in the U.S. and the REIT will continue to assess its pipeline of assets in the U.S. that meet its investment criteria.
+On February 1, 2018 the REIT acquired a wholly-owned interest in a 380,297 square foot, 31-storey office building located at 20 South Clark Street, in downtown Chicago, IL, for a purchase price of U.S. \$85.6 million ("20 South Clark").
+This building was 84% occupied on acquisition with a weighted average lease term of 5.0 years and is located in Chicago's downtown 'Central Loop' submarket, surrounded by the city's legal, government and financial centres.

 On March 27, 2018 the REIT acquired seven office properties located in the Greater Toronto Area (the "GTA") and Atlantic Canada, for an aggregate purchase price of \$191.4 million.
 These seven assets are 93% occupied with a weighted average lease term of 4.9 years.
-The REIT expects these assets to be immediately accretive to AFFO per unit on a leverage-neutral basis and will increase the REIT's GLA by approximately 1.0 million square feet.
+The REIT expects these assets to be immediately accretive to AFFO per unit on a leverage-neutral basis and increased the REIT's GLA by approximately 1.0 million square feet compared to December 31, 2017.